 Music enriches our worship and invites us to explore the Word of God in a way no other art form can.
 It also brings us together – people of all ages and backgrounds – in a collective activity that strengthens faith.

-Chesterfield Parish Church is proud to maintain a strong musical tradition, and the established choir includes adult choirmen, choral scholars and boy and girl choristers.
+Chesterfield Parish Church is proud to maintain a strong musical tradition, and the established choir includes adult choirmen, student lay clerks, choral scholars and boy and girl choristers.

 The choir has a varied repertoire; anthems and service settings are sung, from medieval to modern, accompanied and unaccompanied, in one of England’s most significant Medieval buildings.
 To see what’s on at the church take a look at the music list here

 Being a Chorister means…

 - Receiving expert musical and vocal training from the music staff.

 - Developing crucial life skills such as self-discipline, initiative and teamwork

 - Developing confidence through performing to a high standard